15 Spring Recipes to Brighten Up Your Table

 9. Persian Rice With Fava Beans and Dill

-Both dill and fava beans come into season in spring, so this rice dish is ideal for the season.
+Both dill and fava beans come into season in spring, so this rice dish from Epicurious is ideal for the season.
 The suggested serving method is alongside fried eggs and a yogurt and shallot dip, which would make a tasty spring breakfast or brunch.

 10. Garlic-Rubbed Pork Shoulder With Spring Vegetables

 Pork knows no season, but the addition of herbs, edamame and peas make it distinctly suitable for spring.
 Food & Wine's pork shoulder recipe is a great balance of hearty protein and fresh produce, which is appropriate for the transitional period from winter to spring.

 11. Vegan Spinach and Artichoke Quiche

 If you want to create a springtime quiche but don’t eat eggs, this vegan quiche recipe from Sweet Simple Vegan is for you.
 The custardy, savory tart uses tofu as a base and incorporates artichokes and spinach for flavor, texture and seasonal flair.

 While many fruits don’t reach their peak season until summer, cherries are one best consumed in spring.
 Aside from eating them, baking is a fun way to use your spring cherries, and this sour cherry danish from Saveur is no exception.